Simrat-prog/organiseMyBills/README.md

 ---

-# 🤖 BillBot — Your Personal Bill Organizer
+# 🤖 OrganiseMyBill — Your Personal Bill Organizer

-**BillBot** is a smart automation platform that extracts PDF bills from your email, identifies the bill type and date using intelligent parsing, and organizes them into structured folders — automatically!
+**OrganiseMyBill** is a smart automation platform that extracts PDF bills from your email, identifies the bill type and date using intelligent parsing, and organizes them into structured folders — automatically!

 No more digging through inboxes or scattered downloads — BillBot sorts your life, one bill at a time.